 There is another good reason to practice before the mirror: reviewing your visual ‘game film’.
 Many athletes review their game film to understand what they are doing wrong, warning you about abnormal body language movements that are out of habit by practicing before giving a mirror (such as twisting your nose or asking aloud, or mid- Shedding laughter).
 You now have the awareness to fix it, so you will feel confident even when you are present.

 When you are truly convinced that you are right to look and see, you will reflect this assertion when presenting to others.

 Become a Ninja with your material

 For the time being, we’re working on the first 3 minutes of your talk.
 Now, it’s time to get the rest of your ingredients in place.

 We do not ask you to be the expert on your material (you will wait forever).
 But we will ask you to be a ninja with what you have.

 He knows what good is good.
 Be passionate about what you say!

 He doesn’t even know what to do (and is “protected” in it).

-He understands his audience well and agrees for his speech (for example, he is unlikely to use too much jerk in a beginner’s club).
+He understands his audience well and agrees with his speech (for example, he is unlikely to use too many jerks in a beginner’s club).